Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Omitted Proofs

-In this section, we show that the social-enhanced PoI sharing problem (\ref{initial_objective_globally}) is NP-hard for both settings.
-To start with, we establish the NP-hardness under the static crowdsensing setting of the problem, which sheds light on the NP-hardness proof for the mobile crowdsensing setting. \begin{theorem} The static crowdsensing setting of the social-enhanced PoI sharing problem is NP-hard. \end{theorem} \begin{proof} We show the NP-hardness of the static crowdsensing setting by a reduction from the decision version of the well-known NP-hard \textit{vertex cover problem} (VCP)\cite{hochbaum1982approximation}.
-Our following proof focuses on static crowdsensing without utility preference.
+In the following Theorem~\ref{nphardness01}, we first establish the NP-hardness under the static crowd-sensing scenario of the problem, which sheds light on the NP-hardness proof for the mobile crowd-sensing scenario. \begin{theorem} The static crowd-sensing scenario of the social-enhanced PoI sharing problem is NP-hard. \end{theorem} \begin{proof}[Proof of Theorem~\ref{nphardness01}] We show the NP-hardness of the static crowd-sensing scenario by a reduction from the decision version of the well-known NP-hard \textit{vertex cover problem} (VCP)\cite{hochbaum1982approximation}.
+Our following proof focuses on static crowd-sensing without PoI preference.
 That is every user $v_i\in V$ is interested in the PoI from the whole graph $G_1$, i.e., $E_1^{(i)}=E_1$.

 To show our reduction, we construct from VCP's instance graph $G$ an example of our problem by setting $G_1=G$ and $G_2=(V, \varnothing)$.
 Accordingly, our objective function (\ref{obj_function}) can be written as